Welcome to Owl Class

 Please record the children's reading of school books in the reading diaries.
 The diaries will be collected in on Fridays and their reads for the week will be counted up.
 To encourage the children to read at home we will have some prizes available depending on the number of reads.

-The children will be given one piece of homework a week which will alternate between maths and English.
+This term the children will be given two pieces of homework a week which will be both maths and English plus spellings.
 These assignments will be set and handed in via Teams.
+The maths will be set on MyMaths.

 The children will also have weekly spelling tests.
 The children will go through the spellings in class on Fridays ready to be tested the following week.
 The spelling lists will be available on Teams and the children will need to practice them at home.